 Since putting Fall TIPS into practice in units at Brigham & Women’s Hospital and at other participating hospitals, we have seen the number of patient falls drop by 25% on units where interventions applied, compared to control units.
 Data collection on fall with injury rates and a cost-benefit analysis of using the tool is ongoing.

-More than 20 hospitals nationwide are now reducing their patient fall rates and improving outcomes with Fall TIPS, and more are joining the Fall TIPS Collaborative all the time.
+Hospitals nationwide are now reducing their patient fall rates and improving outcomes with Fall TIPS, and more are joining the Fall TIPS Collaborative all the time.
 Collaborative members have found that the key components for success include:

 The Fall TIPS Collaborative has created this site to guide you through the complete process of implementing Fall TIPS, assessing results, providing feedback to staff, and making ongoing improvements.
 On this site, you’ll find helpful guidelines for